 - Homogeneous/patchy enhancement on contrast-enhanced CT; may be ring-enhancing if immunocompromised

-- T1WI: homogeneously iso- to hypointense; may appear heterogeneous due to necrosis or hemorrhage in the immunocompromised
+- T1WI: homogeneously isointense to hypointense; can appear heterogeneous due to necrosis or hemorrhage in the immunocompromised

-- T2WI: homogeneously iso- to hypointense; may appear heterogeneous due to necrosis or hemorrhage in the immunocompromised
+- T2WI: homogeneously isointense to hypointense; can appear heterogeneous due to necrosis or hemorrhage in the immunocompromised

-- DWI: diffusion restriction is often seen, although an unreliable differentiator of GBM
+- DWI: diffusion restriction is often seen, although an unreliable differentiator of glioblastoma (GBM)

 - MR spectroscopy/MR perfusion: elevated Cho, decreased NAA; less relative cerebral blood volume (rCBV) elevation than GBM

-Kleinschmidt-DeMasters BK, et al. Epstein Barr virus-associated primary CNS lymphomas in elderly patients on immunosuppressive medications.
+Kleinschmidt-DeMasters BK, Damek DM, Lillehei KO, et al. Epstein Barr virus-associated primary CNS lymphomas in elderly patients on immunosuppressive medications.
 J Neuropathol Exp Neurol.
-2008;67:1103-1111.
+2008;67:1103–1111.

-Louis DN, et al. WHO Classification of Tumours of the Central Nervous System: Malignant Lymphomas.
-Lyon: IARC Press.
-2007,188-192.
+Louis DN, Ohgaki H, Wiestler OD, et al. Malignant lymphomas.
+In: WHO Classification of Tumours of the Central Nervous System.
+Lyon, France: IARC Press; 2007:188–192.

-Lu SS, et al. Histogram analysis of apparent diffusion coefficient maps for differentiating primary CNS lymphomas from tumefactive demyelinating lesions.
+Lu SS, Kim SJ, Kim N, et al. Histogram analysis of apparent diffusion coefficient maps for differentiating primary CNS lymphomas from tumefactive demyelinating lesions.
 AJR Am J Roentgenol.
-2015;204:827-834.
+2015;204:827–834.

-Mansour A, et al. MR imaging features of intracranial primary CNS lymphoma in immune competent patients.
+Mansour A, Qandeel M, Abdel-Razeq H, et al. MR imaging features of intracranial primary CNS lymphoma in immune competent patients.
 Cancer Imaging.
 2014;14:22.

-Schlegel U, et al. Primary CNS lymphoma: clinical presentation, pathological classification, molecular pathogenesis and treatment.
+Schlegel U, Schmidt-Wolf IG, Deckert M. Primary CNS lymphoma: clinical presentation, pathological classification, molecular pathogenesis and treatment.
 J Neurol Sci.
-2000;181: 1-12.
+2000;181: 1–12.

 Please login to post a comment.